WICG/webmonetization/docs/uphold.md

 ### Website

-Unlike the app, the website **does not** allow you to view incoming payments in real time.
+Unlike the iOS and Android apps, the website **does not** allow you to view incoming payments in real time.
+There's a delay of **at least one hour** before payments show up in the web interface.

-An hour after you've received at least the minimum claimable amount, Uphold will deposit the amount to your account.
+One hour after you've received at least the minimum claimable amount, Uphold will deposit the amount to your account.
 The amount varies based on currency.
 For example, Uphold will not deposit an amount in USD that's less than $0.01.

 On the dashboard, click **Activity** to see all activity or click a specific card to see activity for that card.